A MULTIDISCIPLINARY COMMUNITY FOR MARINE SOCIAL SCIENCES

-The MSSN network will aim to:
+The MSSN network aims to:

 - Provide a ‘home’ for a growing online community of marine social science researchers, representing a range of disciplines and nations, and feeding into growing areas of research;